tdavidson/sendk1s/README.md

 ## send_k1s.js

 This script is used to send the K1s to the limited partners, using the finance@ email address.
-There are two versions of the script, one for Gmail and one for SendGrid, both work.

-> The gmail version requires a credentials.json file from Google Cloud Console.
+> There are two versions of the script, one for Gmail and one for SendGrid, both have been tested and work.
+The gmail version requires a credentials.json file from Google Cloud Console.
 The sendgrid verion requires a sendgrid api key.
 Both of these are setup using the finance@ email address.
 Sendgrid is easy to use but domain authentication is required to remove the spoof warning that many email providers will show.
 Gmail is nice because it sends the emails from the sent items folder so it's in the inbox and easy to find.
+Gmail was used to distribute the 2024 K1s.

 The script requires three files, which you can put in any organizational system you want.